 Why it’s time to upgrade if your systems still run Windows 7 OS

-Microsoft has officially stated that extended support for Windows 7 will be phased out by 2020, with an End of Life date announced for 14th January 2020.
+Microsoft has officially stated that extended support for Windows 7 will be phased out by 2020.
+The End of Life date was announced for 14th January 2020.

 Windows 7 OS is still being used on 39% of all PCs (Netmarketshare).
 Those that fall into this segment may want to consider upgrading.
-If you still operate with Windows 7 after support has ended, your computer will continue to run as normal but will no longer receive technical support, software updates or security updates.
+If you still operate with Windows 7 after support has ended, your computer will continue to run as normal.
+However, you will no longer receive technical support, software updates or security updates.

-This is a major concern as Microsoft will no longer provide security patches for viruses for the operating system, leaving old PCs vulnerable to emerging threats.
+This is a major concern as Microsoft will no longer provide security patches for viruses for the operating system.
+This will leave old PCs vulnerable to emerging threats.

 Upgrade to be secure